Pharmaceutical Care Network Europe

 122 The CESAR programme; Qualification for providing smoking cessation service in community pharmacies.
 Outcomes research SEFAC

 127 Effectiveness of pharmaceutical care in medicated hypertensive patients.
-AFPRES CLM Study Outcomes research Pharmaceutical Care Spain Foundation
+AFPRES CLM Study Outcomes research Council of Pharmacists of Castilla-La Mancha, Spain

 129 The COME-ON study: Collaborative approach to Optimise MEdication use for Older people in Nursing homes: Process evaluation protocol.
-Outcomes research KU Leuven
+Outcomes research Université catholique de Louvain

 88 “You can tell by the things they say” - Community pharmacy staff’s perspectives on challenges and solutions for patients with limited health literacy Standards and Guidelines Utrecht University